 Lawyers paid by Legal Aid have not seen an hourly wage increase in the last 15 years.

 It is crucial that opposition to these cuts not abate.
 It is usually a politically expedient decision to cut funding from the representation of those accused of crimes.
-It shouldn’t be.
+However, it shouldn’t be.

 Peter O’Brien is a specialist practising in Criminal Law.
-If you are in need of assistance please don’t hesitate to contact O’Brien Solicitors at (02) 9261 4281.
+If you need assistance in getting legal aid please don’t hesitate to contact O’Brien Solicitors at (02) 9261 4281.